MikeSWang/Triumvirate/README.md

 ## Pre-release guide

-<span style="text-color: orange">If you can see this text, please
+<span style="color: orange">If you can see this text, please
 note that the repository is currently in pre-release mode, with specific instructions detailed below overriding any other instructions in the rest of this guide.</span>